-Faced with this compelling evidence of the vulnerability of the 2010 Census swapping mechanism to protect against reconstruction and/or re-identification attacks, the Census Bureau began exploring the available data protection strategies that it could employ for the 2020 Census.
+Faced with compelling evidence demonstrating the inherent vulnerability of the 2010 Census swapping mechanism to protect against reconstruction and/or re-identification attacks, the Census Bureau began exploring the available data protection strategies that it could employ for the 2020 Census.
 This process was overseen by the Census Bureau's Data Stewardship Executive Policy Committee (DSEP).
-The Census Bureau ultimately decided that differential privacy-a framework for quantifying the precise disclosure risk associated with each incremental release from a confidential data source-was the best tool to allow it to calibrate and allocate precise amounts of "statistical noise," supra n.4, in a way that protects privacy while maintaining the overall statistical validity of the data.
+The three disclosure avoidance methods the Census considered were Enhanced Data Swapping, Suppression, and Differential Privacy.
+Abowd Decl. ¶ 42.
+The Census Bureau ultimately decided that differential privacy-a framework for quantifying the precise disclosure risk associated with each incremental release from a confidential data source-was the best tool to allow it to calibrate and allocate precise amounts of statistical noise in a way that protects privacy while maintaining the overall statistical validity of the data.
 Id. ¶ 44.
-Accordingly, DSEP determined that the Census Bureau should proceed with the deployment and testing of differential privacy for use in the 2020 Census given its obligations to produce high quality statistics from the decennial census while also protecting the confidentiality of respondents' census records under 13 U.S.C. §§ 8(b) & 9.
-Id. ¶ 46.
+Accordingly,